10-3-pursuit/10-3-resources/README.md

 1. [Jest Test Lab Demo](jest-test-lab.md) - demo of how to approach the [lab-test-with-jest](https://github.com/10-3-pursuit/lab-test-with-jest) lab.

-### User Experience

-1. [UX & UI Resources](user-experience.md) - plan the UX of your site by learning and adding personas, wireframs etc.

-1. [UX Tools](ux-tools.md) - tools to build low and high fidelity wireframes, mind maps, workflow charts etc.
+### Programming Videos & Instructions

+1. [Git & Github Essentials](git-and-github.md) - Contains links to videos, step-by-step instructions for Git and Github commands

+1. [JavaScript Basic Videos](javascript-essentials.md) - short videos on JavaScript Basics and other concepts

+1. [Non-JS Syntax Videos](non-js-coding-syntax-videos.md) - videos for `markdown`, `git`, `pull requests`, `command line` etc. that are not JS

+1. [Miscellaneous Videos](miscellaneous-videos.md) - miscellaneous videos including 'Leveraging Your Learning with ChatGPT' and 'How To Google Like a Pro' newsletters